collabnix/dockerlabs/play-with-kubernetes/README.md

 To get started with Kubernetes, follow the below steps:

-- Open Play with Kubernetes Platform.
-- Click on "Start"

-This will open up an easy to understand PWK tool which displays instances on the left hand side while terminal at the right hand side.
-Click on "Add Instance" to create your first K8s instance.

-## Getting Started with Multi-Node Kubernetes Swarm

-To get started with Multi-Node Kubernetes Cluster, you can use "Play with Kubernetes", shortly called PWK.
-It's free of cost and open for all.
-You get maximum of 5 instances of Linux system to play around with K8s cluster.

 -  Open https://labs.play-with-kubernetes.com on your browser

 Click on Add Instances to setup first k8s node cluster